We can help you save on tickets, tours, and hotels. If you purchase through some of the links below, we may be compensated. Our editorial guidelines.

 Smartphone Beach Protection

-Also, note that our seagulls are used to tourists and can be a little aggressive.
-Never put your cell phone in a plastic or paper bag, because they are thieves and may just nab it and fly away thinking that your lunch is inside.
+• Our seagulls, especially in the La Jolla Cove area, are incredibly aggressive.
+They are used to tourists.
+Never put your cell phone in a plastic or paper bag.
+They are thieves and may nab it and fly away thinking that your lunch is inside.
+This happens all the time!

 Beach Chairs

-Many beachfront hotels will provide beach chairs.
+Many beachfront hotels will provide beach chairs for free or to rent.
 If you think you’ll need them and are within driving distance of San Diego, I’d bring a few.
+Toss in an umbrella or some shade while you’re at it.

 Wetsuits